-Every morning, when we drink our first cup of coffee, we think about its magnificent flavor and its magical ability to wake us up.
-Most of us, mistakenly, think that great coffee is simply a coincidence.
+Every morning, when we drink our first cup of coffee, grateful for its magical ability to wake us up (and for the delicious flavor).
+Most of us think that great coffee is simply a coincidence.
 Truth is, there’s always a great story behind a cup of coffee.

 The flavor spectrum of coffee is wide, and the flavor of a specific one will be a combination of its pre-sowed and post-harvest conditions.
 Of the latter, the processing method will be the most defining in terms of flavor.
 Pre-sowed conditions include location, variety, and altitude, and post-harvest conditions include proper processing, adequate fermentation, and precise drying.
 Much like wine, coffee is fermented not merely because it contributes to giving the coffee a unique flavor, but also because it is a necessary step in the processing method to turn the coffee cherry into a coffee seed which is ultimately what can be dried, roasted and finally prepared.

 Keep in mind that great coffee that is grown in good conditions and is appropriately picked but inappropriately processed, will be ruined.
 On the contrary, a coffee that was not grown in ideal conditions, but properly processed, can still be salvaged.
 It all depends on the quality and method of processing.

 Processing (the process of turning coffee cherries into coffee beans) methods can be divided into three different techniques: natural, honey, and washed.